yext/search-core/docs/answers-core.answersconfig.visitor.md

 ## Remarks

-Visitor information is included with every request with the exception of the  requests.
+Visitor information is included with every request with the exception of question submission requests.